 Magnuson-Stevens Fisheries Conservation and Management Reauthorization Act of 2006

-USTR works with the National Marine Fisheries Service to implement the Magnuson-Stevens Fisheries Conservation and Management Reauthorization Act of 2006, which established the basic conservation and management framework for U.S. fisheries.
+USTR works with the National Marine Fisheries Service (NMFS) to implement the Magnuson-Stevens Fisheries Conservation and Management Reauthorization Act of 2006, which amended the High Seas Driftnet Fishing Moratorium Protection Act (MPA).
 The Act contains a number of international provisions, including those providing for consideration of trade measures to address Illegal, Unreported and Unregulated (IUU) fishing and bycatch of protected living marine resources.

 The United States has been a leader in promoting sustainable forest management and in drawing international attention to the economic and environmental consequences of illegal logging and associated trade.